 Let’s Encrypt has long since added a newer root certificate that doesn’t expire until 2035.
 But remember how I said root certificates are installed on every device connected to the Internet?
 Yeah, and when two devices are trying to establish an encrypted connection to each other, they need to agree on using the same root certificate to build that connection.
 Which means that root certificate needs to be present on both devices.

-Most modern OSes have long since added the newer root certificates, so they have more than one way to talk to a server that’s using Let’s Encrypt.
+Like Let’s Encrypt, most modern OSes have also long since added the newer root certificates, so they have more than one way to talk to a server that’s using Let’s Encrypt.
 But some don’t.
 In particular, here are some that don’t:

 - Windows < XP SP3